Andrea Kelly (curler): 2025–Present

+Mixed doubles

 Kelly was recruited by Tyler Tardi to play at the 2024 Canadian Mixed Doubles Curling Championship after his regular partner, Rachel Homan couldn't play due to representing Canada at the 2024 World Women's Curling Championship.
 There, the twosome finished pool play with a 5–2 record.
 In the playoffs, the team lost in the qualification game against the husband-wife duo of Aaron and Amanda Sluchinski of Alberta.